 For Australia, we now know the phone came out on May 25 and you can pre-order from a number of networks already.
-It'll cost $899 and you can buy it on Optus, Virgin Mobile and Vodafone.
+It cost $899 at launch and you can buy it on Optus, Virgin Mobile and Vodafone.

 You won't be able to buy this phone in the US, however, and it's not currently clear why the company isn't launching the P10 there.
 If you're in the US you may want to seek out an imported model, as we expect it to work with AT&T and T-Mobile, but it probably won't work with Verizon and Sprint.

 The Huawei P9 launched at £449.99 (about $470, AU$799), a touch below most other major phone brands.
 The Huawei Mate 9 phablet, which launched at the tail end of 2016, jumped up in price compared to the Mate 8 though, so it may be that Huawei decides to drastically up the price for the P10 too.